FlorentRu/Holistic-Applications-in-Veterinary-Medicine-RAG-Based-Question-Answering-System/README.md

 ### Facilitating pet care: empowering owners with knowledge from scientific and academic resources to improve their Pets' health and well-being

 ## Overview
 This project leverages the Retrieval-Augmented Generation (RAG) model from Hugging Face to build a sophisticated question-answering (QA) system specifically tailored for the domain of holistic veterinary medicine.
-The system is designed to process and extract meaningful answers from extensive scientific books about Holistic Applications in Veterinary Medicine.
+The system is designed to process and extract meaningful answers from extensive scientific books about holistic applications in veterinary medicine.

 By combining the power of large-scale language models with a custom FAISS index for efficient document retrieval, this project provides accurate and contextually relevant answers to complex queries within the specialized field of holistic veterinary practices.